 When people are in the heat of the moment, it’s very difficult to zoom out and see the bigger picture with things.
 Emotions running hot can lead to destructive behaviors at work, and even in front of customers.
 No one wants that at all.
 Even suggesting that the conflict is an opportunity at the right time may trigger certain people even further.

-Your management and HR teams should be trained and cautioned to approach this idea delicately with people who may be “set off” very easily.
-That said, when people have cooled off a bit, approaching the situation as a way to move past something once and for all just may be the way to step into calm waters.
+Your management and HR teams should be trained and cautioned to approach this idea delicately.
+Especially with people who tend to be triggered and “set off” easily.
+That said, when people have cooled off, approaching the situation as a way to move past something once and for all just may be the way to step into calm waters.

 Discuss key awareness ideas such as:

-Time and energy will no longer be wasted on certain areas of conflict when you take the time to actually address it.
-Unfortunately, too many organizations discount the common quarrels between team members as just clashing personalities or “they’re having a bad day” and write things off.
+Time and energy will no longer be wasted on conflict when you take the time to actually address it.
+Unfortunately, too many organizations discount the common quarrels as just clashing personalities and write things off.
 But the problems remain.

-You will only be able to resolve conflict in the workplace and ultimately keep your employees when you approach these often delicate circumstances from a higher plane.
+You will only be able to resolve conflict in the workplace, and ultimately keep your employees, when you approach these circumstances from a higher plane.
 Choose to see the bigger perspective of how this can be used for good, instead of just being something everyone needs to learn to deal with.

 You will only be able to resolve conflict in the workplace and ultimately keep your employees when you approach these often delicate circumstances from a higher plane.